 Actual Commission Rates Vary Among Brokers

 It is important to shop around and check commission rates among brokers.
 In Canada the field is somewhat limited and competition not as great as in the United States.
 Therefore some of the fees charged by Canadian discount brokers tend to be too high and definitely not fair to investors in my opinion.
 It is important to call your discount broker and keep requesting for lower rates.

-Here are a few links to Canadian discount brokers where you can view Commission rates or call them if you are unable to find their commissions listed on their websites:
+Here are a few Canadian discount brokers where you can view Commission rates or call them if you are unable to find their commissions listed on their websites:

 Scotia Bank I-Trade